Overview

 This ASP.NET Core application lets you create and schedule regular maintenance tasks.

-To create a new tasks, click a day where you want to schedule the task.
+To create a new task, click a day where you want to schedule it.
 The application opens a modal dialog where you can enter the task details:

 The maintenance task details are stored in a MaintenanceTask model class with the following structure.
 The MaintenanceTask class stores information about a maintenance task scheduled for a specific date.
-Each task always has a set type (MaintenanceType) and checklist items (TaskItems).
+Each task has a linked type (MaintenanceType) and stores checked checklist items in TaskItems.

 public class MaintenanceTask